 Roy Rogers

-He appeared in almost 90 motion pictures, as well as numerous episodes of his self-titled radio program that lasted for nine years.
-Between 1951 and 1957, he hosted The Roy Rogers Show television series.
+He appeared in almost 90 motion pictures, as well as numerous episodes of his self-titled radio program that lasted nine years.
+From 1951 to 1957, he hosted The Roy Rogers Show television series.
 In many of them, he appeared with his wife, Dale Evans; his Golden Palomino, Trigger; and his German Shepherd, Bullet.
-Rogers is also best remembered for his signature song "Happy Trails".
+Rogers is also remembered for his signature song entitled "Happy Trails".

 His early roles were uncredited parts in films by fellow singing cowboy Gene Autry.
 His productions usually featured a sidekick, often either Pat Brady, Andy Devine, George "Gabby" Hayes, or Smiley Burnette.

 Rogers was the only country singer to be inducted twice into the Country Music Hall of Fame.
-Alongside Bob Hope, Mickey Rooney, and Tony Martin, he is the recipient of four stars on the Hollywood Walk of Fame; the last of which was honored with the band mentioned above.
+Alongside Bob Hope, Mickey Rooney, and Tony Martin, he is the recipient of four stars on the Hollywood Walk of Fame; the last of these included the Sons of the Pioneers.

 In his later years, he lent his name to the franchise chain of Roy Rogers Restaurants.